ros-navigation/docs.nav2.org/behavior_trees/trees/nav_to_pose_and_constant_replanning_and_if_path_becomes_invalid.rst

 In this behavior tree, we attempt to retry the entire navigation task 6 times before returning to the caller that the task has failed.
 This allows the navigation system ample opportunity to try to recovery from failure conditions or wait for transient issues to pass, such as crowding from people or a temporary sensor failure.

-In nominal execution, this will replan only if the previous path is invalid and pass a new path onto the controller.
+In nominal execution, replanning can be triggered by an a invalid previous path, a new goal or if a new path has not been created for 15 seconds.
 However, this time, if the planner fails, it will trigger contextually aware recoveries in its subtree, clearing the global costmap.
 Additional recoveries can be added here for additional context-specific recoveries, such as trying another algorithm.